-Soft facility management includes all services that are normally used by employees and clients.
-Unlike hard services, these are not mandatory and are mostly seen as an “extra” because their goal is to offer more comfort to those who use the facilities.
-If you’re thinking about a service where you don’t have to follow a manufacturer’s guide, then you’re thinking about a soft facility management service.
-Here are some examples of soft facility management:
+Soft facilities management (“soft FM” or “soft services”) includes all services that are normally used by employees and clients.
+Unlike hard FM services, these are not mandatory and are mostly seen as an “extra” because their goal is to provide more comfort.

 - mail management

 What Are the Goals of Soft vs Hard Services